 HIV induces a chronic inflammatory state.
-This state has been correlated with increased viral replication driven by pro-inflammatory mediators released by immune cells.
+This state correlates with increased viral replication driven by pro-inflammatory mediators released by immune cells.
 Therefore, the anti-inflammatory properties of cannabinoids may create unfavourable conditions for the virus to multiply.
 Consequently, cannabinoids may decrease plasma viral loads.
 Administration of a cannabinoid receptor agonist provides evidence showing the direct antiviral effect of cannabinoids.
-Researchers found that it significantly suppressed replication of the HIV virus in microglia, which is a major nervous system cell type actively infected in human cases.
+Researchers found that it significantly suppresses replication of the HIV virus in microglia.
+Micrologia is a major nervous system cell type which HIV often infects.

-Doctors are yet to describe the full spectrum of virological and immunological effects of cannabis for people living with HIV/AIDS still remains to be described.
-However, the starting point has been identified and some evidence of anti-viral therapeutic potential is promising.
+Doctors are yet to describe the full spectrum of virological and immunological effects of cannabis for people living with HIV/AIDS.
+However, current research identifies a starting point and some evidence of anti-viral therapeutic potential is promising.
 The scientific community has some concerns about whether cannabis use would compromise adherence to anti-retroviral therapy in people living with this condition, which is imperative for reducing morbidity and mortality.
 However, it has been shown recently that daily cannabis use did not negatively affect adherence to anti-retroviral therapy.
 So far, the evidence points to the potential benefits of combination therapy for people living with HIV/AIDS.
 This would consist of anti-retroviral medication and daily cannabis use.